francois-gm/go-kabk/go4-2021-2022-thesis-assignment/README.md

 ### (first 30-45min)

-- Intro (this document)
+- Intro
-- Quick round table presentation
-- Setting up of a common etherpad (https://pad.riseup.net/p/PP3ireCyk8PMzu_y-Zzu-keep)

 ### (then)

 Three revolving groups, three blocks of +/- 1h.

 1. François makes a writing exercice.
-And will then unpacks focus points of a web page (in 2022).
+And will then unpacks focus points of a web page (in 2022) (if time allows)
 2. Thomas delves into CSS functions, fluid typography as well as *Markdown*.
 3. Martijn proposes hands-on exercices on data models / structure.